Clutch City Craft

 Location

-The exhibition features a wide spectrum of making practices, from the artists behind centuries-old, mosaic street signs to cowboy boot makers and fiber artists who design space suits and preserve the woven interiors of NASA mission control.
+Clutch City Craft examines the craft traditions and material cultures that have shaped Houston into one of the nation’s most formidable centers of making.
+Spanning both the front and main galleries at HCCC, the show features a wide spectrum of making practices, from the artists behind century-old, mosaic street signs to cowboy boot makers and fiber artists who design space suits and preserve the woven interiors of NASA mission control.

-The show is presented in concert with Handwork: Celebrating American Craft 2026, a national semi-quincentennial initiative organized by Craft in America and the Renwick Gallery of the Smithsonian American Art Museum.
-Handwork highlights the importance of the handmade and celebrates the diversity of the crafts that define America, bringing compelling stories and underrepresented art and artists into the spotlight.
+Clutch City Craft is curated by Sarah Darro, Curator & Exhibitions Director at HCCC.
+The exhibition is presented in concert with Handwork: Celebrating American Craft 2026, a national semiquincentennial initiative organized by Craft in America and the Renwick Gallery of the Smithsonian American Art Museum to showcase the central role of handmade knowledge in shaping American life.

 Houston Center for Contemporary Craft galleries are dedicated to interpreting and exhibiting craft in all media and making practices.
 Artists on view can range from locally emerging to internationally renowned and our curatorial work surveys traditional and experimental approaches to materials.